b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Oh, no, not [whoredoms](https://www.churchofjesuschrist.org/study/scriptures/tg/whore?lang=eng&id=title2#title2)!

 So...
-We've pretty well established that there is no law against having a belief outside of the culturally prevalent church, but dammit if we're not going to call anything in opposition "[wickedness](https://www.churchofjesuschrist.org/study/scriptures/tg/wickedness?lang=eng&id=title2#title2)."
+We've pretty well established that there is [no law](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7) against having a belief outside of the culturally prevalent church, but dammit if we're not going to call anything in opposition "[wickedness](https://www.churchofjesuschrist.org/study/scriptures/tg/wickedness?lang=eng&id=title2#title2)."

 &nbsp;

 #### The Inciting Incident
-> ***19** Now this man went over to the land of Jershon also, to preach these things among the people of Ammon, who were once the people of the Lamanites.*
->
-> ***20** But behold they were more wise than many of the Nephites; for ==they took him, and bound him, and carried him before Ammon, who was a high priest== over that people.*
+I'll share links to the pertinent verses, along with a short summary; the chapter I'm reading from is 60 verses long, you can read the original text if you choose to.

+***[19-20](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p19-p20#p19)***: Korihor goes to Jershon, the home of former Lamanites who made a pact of pacifism.
+Korihor's preaching is met by tying him up, and taking him to the high priest named Ammon.

 "See, the *smart* people tied up Korihor and took him to the high priest.
-That was the wise thing to do about a guy who isn't breaking any laws concerning beliefs.
+That was the wise thing to do about a guy who isn't breaking [any laws](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7)  concerning beliefs.
 They're smarter than the Nephites in Zerahemla."

 right okay

 &nbsp;

-> ***21** And it came to pass that ==he caused that he should be carried out of the land==.
-And he came over into the land of Gideon, and began to preach unto them also; and here he did not have much success, for ==he was taken and bound and carried before the high priest==, and also the chief judge over the land.*
+***[21](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p21#p21)***: Jershon's residents send Korihor away, so he tries again in a place called Gideon.
+Korihor is met with the same treatment&mdash; rejection, and being arrested and taken to the high priest.

 Remember when we established that "the law could have [no hold](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p12#p12) on him?"
 Or that there was "[no law](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7) against a man’s belief"?
 I honestly don't know how to settle that idea with the fact that the chief judge can banish someone from the land after people tied up Korihor to force him to face judgment.
 I really don't.
 Judgment for what?
-It must not have been for preaching a different belief, we've established twice that this wasn't against any laws!
+It must not have been for preaching a different belief, we've established twice that this wasn't against [any laws](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7)!

 &nbsp;

-Verses 22 and 23 begin examination by the high priest Giddonah.
+***[22-23](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p22-p23#p22)***: The high priest Giddonah begins examining Korihor.
 Korihor's explanation for his preaching is "because I do not teach the foolish traditions of your fathers, and because I do not teach this people to bind themselves down under the foolish ordinances and performances which are laid down by ancient priests."

+Korihor continues in the next few verses, quoted here:

 > ***24** Ye say that this people is a free people.
 Behold, I say they are in bondage.
 Ye say that those ancient prophecies are true.
 Behold, I say that ==ye do not know that they are true==.*
 >